brunoscopelliti/brunoscopelliti.com/www/content/blog/building-a-restful-web-service-with-angularjs-and-php-more-power-with-resource.md

 var myApp = angular.module("myApp", ["ngResource"]);
 ```

 * Inject $resource everywhere it will be used.
-The best choice is to wrap the javascript model object into an AngularJS service, in this way we'll get each of the advantages of using services:
+The best choice is to wrap the JavaScript
+model object into an AngularJS service, in this way we'll get each of the advantages of
+using services:

 ```js
 myApp.factory("Books", ["$resource", function ($resource) {